facebook/create-react-app/docusaurus/docs/getting-started.md

 ## Output

-Running amy of these commands will create a directory called `my-app` inside the current folder.
+Running any of these commands will create a directory called `my-app` inside the current folder.
 Inside that directory, it will generate the initial project structure and install the transitive dependencies:

 ```
 my-app